Snowflake-Labs/terraform-provider-snowflake/docs/resources/warehouse.md

 ### Optional

 - `auto_resume` (String) Specifies whether to automatically resume a warehouse when a SQL statement (e.g. query) is submitted to it.
+Available options are: "true" or "false".
+When the value is not set in the configuration the provider will put "default" there which means to use the Snowflake default for this value.
 - `auto_suspend` (Number) Specifies the number of seconds of inactivity after which a warehouse is automatically suspended.
 - `comment` (String) Specifies a comment for the warehouse.
 - `enable_query_acceleration` (String) Specifies whether to enable the query acceleration service for queries that rely on this warehouse for compute resources.
+Available options are: "true" or "false".
+When the value is not set in the configuration the provider will put "default" there which means to use the Snowflake default for this value.
 - `initially_suspended` (Boolean) Specifies whether the warehouse is created initially in the ‘Suspended’ state.
 - `max_cluster_count` (Number) Specifies the maximum number of server clusters for the warehouse.
 - `max_concurrency_level` (Number) Object parameter that specifies the concurrency level for SQL statements (i.e. queries and DML) executed by a warehouse.